Raezil/memoryArena/README.md

 - **Grouped Memory Allocations:** Manage related objects within a single arena, streamlining your memory organization.
 - **Efficient Cleanup:** Release all allocations in one swift operation, simplifying resource management.
 - **Concurrency Support:** Use with concurrent operations via a dedicated concurrent arena.
-- **ContextArena:** Zero-allocation, context-scoped generic allocator that ties memory lifetimes to context.Context, automatically resetting when the context is canceled, ideal for per-request buffers without GC pressure.

 ## Installation